-Victor Felts is the Director of Student Life and Engagement at Austin Peay State University.
+Victor Felts is the Associate Dean of Students and the Director of Student Life and Engagement at Austin Peay State University.
 He came to APSU in 2010 after serving as an Assistant Dean at LSU and Emory University; primarily working with fraternities and sororities.
 He has also worked at MTSU and Samford University.
 A Nashville native, he is a proud alumni of Austin Peay State University with a B.S. degree in Education and the University of South Carolina with a M.Ed. degree in Higher Educations- Student Personnel Services.
 He has been involved in many professional activities and leadership roles including Executive Director of the Southeastern Interfraternity Conference (SEIFC) and Vice President of the Association of Fraternity and Sorority Advisors (AFA).
-He enjoys travelling to tropical locations, college and professional football, hiking and spending time with his family and pets.
+He enjoys traveling to tropical locations, college and professional football, hiking and spending time with his family and pets.

 Jawaun Rogers, Coordinator for Programs and Special Events